Fujifilm GF 30mm f/3.5 R WR Review

 Fujinon GF 30mm f/3.5 - A Portable General Purpose Wide-Angle Lens for Fujifilm GFX

-The Fujifilm GF 30mm f/3.5 R WR has been on my list of lenses I wanted to review for the longest time and finally I had a chance when Fujifilm sent the new GFX100 II for a review.
+The Fujifilm GF 30mm f/3.5 R WR has been on my list of lenses to review for a long time, and finally, I had the chance when Fujifilm sent the new GFX100 II for me to test.

-The GF 30mm f/3.5 R WR has a couple of R WR siblings in the GF 23mm f/4 R WR and GF 45mm f/2.8 R WR and both were very good when I tested them a while back.
+The GF 30mm f/3.5 R WR has two R WR siblings: the GF 23mm f/4 R WR and the GF 45mm f/2.8 R WR.
+Both were very good when I tested them a while back.

-But what if you were to have just one wide-angle lens in the GF lineup?
-In this case, the 23mm is quite wide and I would put the GF 45mm f/2.8 in the moderate wide-angle category.
+But what if you had just one wide-angle lens in the GF lineup?
+In this case, the 23mm is quite wide, and I would categorize the GF 45mm f/2.8 as a moderate wide-angle lens.

-There is nothing wrong with either of these options, but if your budget only allows for one or if you are only prepared to carry one wide-angle lens, would the GF 30mm f/3.5 cut it?
+There is nothing wrong with either of these options, but if your budget only allows for one or if you're only prepared to carry one wide-angle lens, would the GF 30mm f/3.5 be enough?
 Let’s take a closer look and see how it stacks up.

 The Fujifilm GF 30mm f/3.5 R WR shown on the Fujifilm GFX100 II